paschalidi/ahead/README.md

 * Selecting in both cases is filling in the input

 * The input is a valid HTML text input element to be used in a standard HTML form setup

 * The is able to proceed without choosing one of the suggestions (non-exclusive)

+* Hovering over the suggestions pre-preemptively fills in the input box.
+Note that it does not commit the change permanently until a suggestion is clicked or pressed enter-upon.

 ### Styling

 The widget match suggestions appears below the text input as a floating container.
 The floating suggestion area becomes scrollable when there are many suggestions.
 The matched portion of the suggestion is highlighted in some way

-### Bonus points:

-* Hovering over the suggestions pre-preemptively fills in the input box, but does not commit the change permanently until a suggestion is clicked or pressed enter-upon.

 —